gameinn1/HikaruNoGoSSA/README.md

 If you need it visualized of what work needs to be done, below is a table.

 Update: January 4th 2026.
 I've decided to restore the AonE subs for the New Year Special (Episode 76).
 This will be uploaded to give more eyes on the project.
-It's over an hour and I have to start from scratch so probably a wekk or so.
+It's over an hour and I have to start from scratch so probably a week or so.
 The current Blu-Ray subs are so bad (mainly timing wise) that it's a joke and needs done.

 ### Status Legend
 - ✅ Complete